swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 - the task that started the polling is cancelled,
 - the closure returns a value that satisfies the stopping condition, or
 - the closure throws an error.

+### When Polling should not be used

+Polling is not a silver bullet, and should not be abused.
+In many cases, the problems that polling solves can be solved through other, better means.
+Such as the observability system, using Async sequences, callbacks, or delegates.
+When possible, implementation code which requires polling to be tested should be refactored to support other means.
+Polling exists for the case where such refactors are either not possible or require a large amount of overhead.

+Polling introduces a small amount of instability to the tests - in the example of waiting for `Aquarium.isRaising` to be set to true, it is entirely possible that, unless the code covered by
+`// Long running work that I'm not qualified to describe` has a test-controlled means to block further execution, the created `Task` could finish between polling attempts - resulting `Aquarium.isRaising` to always be read as false, and failing the test despite the code having done the right thing.

+Polling also only offers a snapshot in time of the state.
+When `PollingStopCondition.firstPass` is used, polling will stop and return a pass after the first time the `body` returns true, even if any subsequent calls would've returned false.

+Furthermore, polling introduces delays to the running code.
+This isn't that much of a concern for `PollingStopCondition.firstPass`, where the passing case minimizes test execution time.
+However, the passing case when using `PollingStopCondition.stopsPassing` utilizes the full duration specified.
+If the test author specifies the polling duration to be 10 minutes, then the test will poll for approximately that long, so long as the polling body keeps returning true.

+Despite all this, we think that polling is an extremely valuable tool, and is worth adding to the Testing library.

 ## Source compatibility